Voisin V

 The Voisin V was a French pusher-type bomber aircraft of World War I.

 Development history

 The Voisin III had proved a successful bomber, but its payload was limited by the Salmson M9 engine, which produced only 120-hp.
-With an already identified need to develop a heavier and more powerful aircraft to deliver a larger bomb-load, an interim measure was taken to produce a Voisin Type III with a 150-hp Salmson P9 engine.
+With an already identified need to develop a heavier and more powerful aircraft to deliver a larger bomb-load, an interim measure was taken to produce a Voisin III with a 150-hp Salmson P9 engine.

 At the same time, the airframe was strengthened and the central nacelle streamlined.
 The new engine was placed on a raised platform to provide clearance for the propeller and was angled to provide downward thrust.
 In addition, the landing gear was strengthened and the wing chord was increased from the roots to the wing tips.